Jan Dalhuisen

-Jan Hendrik Dalhuisen is a Dutch legal scholar, jurist and author with a career in international commercial and financial law.
+Jan Hendrik Dalhuisen (born 19 July 1943) is a Dutch legal scholar, jurist and author with a career in international commercial and financial law.

 Education and academic career

+Dalhuisen was born on 19 July 1943 in Dalfsen, the Netherlands.

 Dalhuisen earned his undergraduate and doctoral degrees from the University of Amsterdam and also holds a degree from UC Berkeley.
-He is a member of the Royal Netherlands Academy of Arts and Sciences.
+He is a corresponding member of the Royal Netherlands Academy of Arts and Sciences since 1985.
 Additionally, he has served as an ICSID arbitrator and a fellow of the Chartered Institute of Arbitrators in London.

 He has held academic positions at several universities.
 His main positions: